Psalms For Life

 9 See your enemies, YHWH

-see how your enemies perish!
+see how your enemies perish.

-See how all evildoers are decimated!
+See how all evildoers are decimated.

-10 You will lift up my horn
+10 You will raise up my horn

-like that of a wild ox.
+like that of a wild bull.

 You will anoint me with fresh oil.